 We are going to start in Portland, Oregon.
-Located on two rivers, the Columbia and Willamette, Portland is a beautiful city.
-The capital of Oregon, it is definitely the largest city on our itinerary.
+Located on two rivers, Columbia and Willamette, Portland is a beautiful city.
+The capital of Oregon is definitely the largest city on our itinerary.
 It is also an easy city to fly into if you want to fly and then rent a car.
 You can definitely use airline miles to fly there or simply drive your own car to Portland.

 There are many hotels in Portland that you can use hotel points on for free stays.
 Hyatt, Marriott, Holiday Express (IHG), and Hilton all have hotels in the Portland area.
 I personally like to stay at a hotel with free breakfasts when I travel with family.
 It really cuts down on the costs.

-Marriott Residence Inns have been a personal favorite as you also get a kitchen and can actually cook something for dinners if you want to save money.
+Marriott Residence Inn has been a personal favorite as you also get a kitchen and can actually cook something for dinners if you want to save money.
 They also offer snacks during the weekday evenings that can often fill in for a light dinner.

 The Residence Inn Portland North is a great option.
-For 1 night, it will only cost 20,000 points.
+For 1 night, it costs as little as 24,000 points.
 It also has great reviews!